If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-• Dental cleaning tablets or mouth guard cleaner (such as Retainer Brite)
+• Denture cleaning tablets or retainer cleaner (like Retainer Brite)

 • Dish soap

-Remove the mouthguard from the cup and rinse it well with cool water.
-You don’t want any tablet residue on the mouthguard.
+Remove the guard from the glass and rinse it thoroughly under cool running water.
+You want to ensure all chemical residue is gone.

 Tips For Cleaning Night Guard Discoloration